chrisjwaddell/blue-moon/README.md

 The first Wedesday of each month that falls on a full week inside of that month.
 If the first Wedesday starts on the 1st or 2nd, Monday is in the previous month and so this is not considered to be a full week so _Wednesday *1_ would be the week after.

 #### Week
-Week works in combination with *day* and can also work with *month*. *week* can be absolute, relative or the *current* week. *week* puts you in a seven day range.
+Week works in combination with *day*. *week* can be absolute, relative or the *current* week. *week* puts you in a seven day range.
+When week is an absolute number, it is the week number for the year.
-*week: 1* is considered to be a week where any day in that week is the first of that month.
+*{ day: "Mon", week: 18* is considered to be the Monday of the 18th week or the year.

 ``{ day: "Tuesday", week: "+2" }`` \
 Tuesday in two weeks from now.